What is SMED?

 SMED Examples

-To give you a better idea of how the SMED process fits in your workplace or business, here are 4 SMED examples which show that it can be used even in industries outside of manufacturing:
+To give you a better idea of how the SMED process fits in your workplace or business, here are 2 SMED examples for manufacturing and restaurant settings:

 SMED Example 1 | ||